-Counseling and Testing Center - Various counseling formats are offered to help with tobacco cessation, reducing tobacco use, and managing stress and cravings.
-Students must be enrolled at UK for at least 6 credit hours to be eligible for services and to receive free nicotine replacement products (patches and/or gum) at NO COST.
-859-257-8701 today to schedule your appointment.
+Counseling Center - Various counseling formats are offered to help with tobacco cessation, reducing tobacco use, and managing stress and cravings.
+Students must be enrolled at UK for at least 6 credit hours to be eligible for services and to receive free nicotine replacement products (patches and/or gum) at no cost.
+Call 859-257-8701 today to schedule your appointment.

 To learn more about smoking, read the articles below: